 WEBINAR #11: Transitioning to the New Normal: Let's Talk School, Family & Health

 Chiara Simeone, MA, BCBA, Behavioral Analyst at Cleveland Clinic Children’s discusses how families can get ready to transition back to school in person and virtually, including how to work with the school and prepare your student; strategies to address the anxiety and fears families face while living in an ever changing climate; and steps families can take to maintain balance and consistency in their daily lives while caring for an individual with special needs.

 WEBINAR #12: It's Time: Final Update on Special Education During the Pandemic

-In our third and final installment, Kerry Agins, Special Education Attorney with Agins & Gilman LLC. will review the Ohio Dept. of Education’s recent guidance to schools on servicing students with disabilities.
-She will also discuss recovery services for students with disabilities that may have experienced regression or lack of progress during COVID-19 closures.
-Finally, she will answer questions about local reopening plans and their impact on students with disabilities.
+Kerry Agins, Special Education Attorney from Agins & Gilman LLC reviews the Ohio Dept. of Education’s recent guidance to schools on servicing students with disabilities.
+She talks about recovery services for students with disabilities that may have experienced regression or lack of progress during COVID-19 closures, and answers questions about local reopening plans and their impact on students with disabilities.

 About the Autism Society of Greater Akron

 The Autism Society of Greater Akron (ASGA) is part of a nationwide network of affiliates with the Autism Society of America, the nation’s largest and oldest grassroots autism organization.
 ASGA serves Summit, Stark, Wayne, Portage and Medina counties (OH) and works locally to achieve its mission --to improve the lives of all affected by autism.